y-gagar1n/nanoid-good/README.md

 `Uakgb_J5m9g~0JDMpoRnqLJ`

-This one will be considered a bad words because of `poRn` hidden near the end.
+This one will be considered a bad word because of `poRn` hidden near the end.